 Training a dog can be stressful, but choosing the best dog treats for training your pet doesn’t have to be.
 Finding the right kind of dog treats comes down to two simple factors: speed and appeal.
 It’s important to find a dog treat that can be eaten quickly (a “fast” eat) as well as a treat that they can’t resist.
 But to pick a treat that’s well-suited for training, it’s important to understand how treats are used in the process.
 When training an animal, treats are used to hasten the association of ‘action’ with ‘reward’.
 The more quickly that a command can be repeated in fast succession, the easier it is to establish with your dog.

 Narrow your search by first considering speedy snacks.
 If the treat you have in mind can’t be eaten in less than a few seconds, it’s probably not ideal for training.
-If bully sticks for dogs are your go-to treat, you’ll need to consider something else.
+If bully sticks for dogs like American bully are your go-to treat, you’ll need to consider something else.
 Rapid succession is the name of the game when it comes to teaching a new command so the smaller the snack, the better.

-Small, fast eats are better for creating associations more quickly and ensuring that your dog stays focused on the task at hand.
+Small, fast eats like raw dog food are better for creating associations more quickly and ensuring that your dog stays focused on the task at hand.
 Another important benefit is that it’s much better for the dog’s health.
 Repeating a task (and thus, getting rewarded) several times in a row could be painful if using large treats.
 Doing so could cause an overload of protein or other nutrients that might upset their tummies.
 Not to mention the calorie overload that could cause incidental weight gain.
 In order to avoid that you can use some small berries as fast eats which contain nutrients and microelements in small quantity and are the most importantly low in calories.

 Next is finding a treat with the greatest appeal for your dog (which isn’t as easy as it sounds).
 This step in the process can be particularly frustrating for new pet owners who aren’t as familiar with their dog’s snacking preferences.
 While this may take several days or weeks of trial and error, this process will reveal invaluable information about your dog’s particular treat hierarchy.
 This hierarchy categorizes your dog’s treats into three main categories: low value, medium value, and high value.
 All treats offered to your dog will fall into one of these three categories, you can determine which ones based on their reaction in specific settings.